Waste Batteries and Accumulators

 Erion Energy knowledge and skills are inherent in some of the most important and critical components of electric cars: the batteries.
 They contain precious materials which – when properly treated – are able to generate Secondary Raw Materials which can be re-used and reintroduced into new production processes.
 The benefits of virtuous management are significant.
 Firstly, this prevents the dispersion of polluting substances in the environment, while their recycling allows savings on imports of raw materials, thus avoiding new extractions from the ground.

-To this end and in order to meet the needs of its Producers, Erion has established Energy, the Collective Scheme dedicated to regulatory compliance and – thanks to the specialised services of TSR – the provision of operational services for the collection and treatment of Waste Batteries and Accumulators, including specific business sectors such as those of the automotive industry, represented by electric and hybrid cars.
+To this end and in order to meet the needs of its Producers, Erion has established Energy, the Collective Scheme dedicated to regulatory compliance and – thanks to the specialised services of Interseroh TSR Italia – the provision of operational services for the collection and treatment of Waste Batteries and Accumulators, including specific business sectors such as those of the automotive industry, represented by electric and hybrid cars.

 Erion Energy is the Collective Scheme part of the Erion System dedicated to the management of Waste Batteries and Accumulators.